 In 2008, Dave was appointed by Governor Steven Beshear to serve as a Special Justice of the Kentucky Supreme Court in the case of Cape Publications, Inc., d/b/a The Courier Journal v.
 The University of Louisville Foundation, Inc., 260 S.W.3d 818 (Ky.
 2008).
-Dave also served on the Board of Governors of the Kentucky Bar Association from 2008 to 2014.
+He also served on the Board of Governors of the Kentucky Bar Association from 2008 to 2014.
 He was appointed by his colleagues on the Board of Governors as the KBA’s representative on the Kentucky Supreme Court Civil Rules Committee from 2011 to 2014.
-He now serves as a member of the KBA Judicial Ethics Committee.
+He now serves as a member of the Ethics Committee of the Kentucky Judiciary.

 Dave is very active in public and community service.
-He has served since 2000 as a member of the Crestview Hills City Council, including service as Chair of the City’s Zoning and Economic Development Committee, and from 1993 to 1998 was a member of the Board of Directors of the Kentucky Lottery Corporation.
+He has served since 2000 as a member of the Crestview Hills City Council.
+He currently serves as Chair of the City’s Zoning and Economic Development Committee, and from 1993 to 1998 was a member of the Board of Directors of the Kentucky Lottery Corporation.
 Among other community service activities, he is a past Chair of Covington Latin School Board of Education and a past Board Chair of the Mental Health Association of Northern Kentucky.
 He and his wife Diane reside in Crestview Hills.
 They have one child and three grandchildren.